 Buckaroos has “Dinger Nuggets,” which I’m hoping is standard chicken nuggets, not dinosaur meat.
 (I’ll get to that in “During the Game.”)

-That number and the 2007 Pennant are displayed on the outfield wall.
+Robinson's 42 and the 2007 Pennant are displayed on the outfield wall.
 The 1995 NL Wild Card banner used to be on the wall, but once a Pennant was won, it seemed a bit silly.
+(Nevertheless, the Mets still have that 1999 Wild-Card display on the third-base facing of Citi Field, along with their 2 World Championship, 2 other Pennant, and 2006 NL East stanchions.)
 There is no mention, anywhere in the stadium, of the Pennants won by the Rockies' minor-league predecessors, the Denver Bears (also briefly known as the Denver Zephyrs).

 During the Game.
 Coloradans love their sports, but they’re not known as antagonistic.
 Although the Jets came within a half of derailing a Bronco Super Bowl in 1999 (1998 season), and the Devils came within a game of short-circuiting their Stanley Cup run in 2001, the people of the Centennial State don’t have an ingrained hatred of New Yorkers.
 As long as you don’t wear Kansas City Chiefs or Oakland Raiders gear, you’ll probably be completely safe.
 (But, as always, watch out for obnoxious drunks, who know no State Lines.)